Forever Hurts

 .

-I decided to let them talk to each other through time and space.
+I decided to let them talk to each other across time and space.

 .